Originally published April 25, 2019, updated June 8, 2021

 Successful B2B businesses have one thing in common: they understand their competitive advantage and use digital tools to help them maintain it.
 If your website can’t set you apart from your competitor, it’s easy to lose your customers (to Amazon, for example).

-The B2B business world is massive and certainly diverse, but most B2B eCommerce features are quite similar.
+The B2B business world is massive and certainly diverse, but most features of a B2B eCommerce or a marketplace management platform are quite similar.
 To offer the ideal customer experience and make it easy for others to do business with you, you need an eCommerce platform with features built specifically for B2B duty.
+To successfully address the needs of their online buyers and succeed in their competitive markets, B2B sellers must equip their webstores with a number of key features for B2B eCommerce.

 Features Key to a Great B2B Experience